nanoc/nanoc.app/content/docs/guides/deploying-nanoc-sites.md

 If your web host supports rsync, then deploying a site can be fully automated, and the transfer itself can be quite fast, too. rsync is unfortunately a bit cumbersome, providing a great deal of options (check <kbd>man rsync</kbd> in case of doubt), but fortunately nanoc provides a “deploy” command that can make this quite a bit easier: a simple <kbd>nanoc deploy</kbd> will deploy your site.

-To use the deploy command, open the config.yaml file and add a `deploy` hash.
+To use the deploy command, open the `nanoc.yaml` (on older sites: `config.yaml`) file and add a `deploy` hash.
 Inside, add a hash with a key that describes the destination (for example, `public` or `staging`).
 Inside this hash, set `dst` to the destination, in the format used by rsync and scp, to where the files should be uploaded, and set `kind` to `rsync`.
 Here’s what it will look like:

 	#!yaml
 	deploy: